Jacob Javits: Honors and commemoration

 Javits received the Presidential Medal of Freedom in 1983.

-New York City's sprawling Jacob K. Javits Convention Center was named in his honor in 1986, as is a playground at the southwestern edge of Fort Tryon Park.
+New York City's sprawling Javits Center was named in his honor in 1986, as is a playground at the southwestern edge of Fort Tryon Park.
 The Jacob K. Javits Federal Building at 26 Federal Plaza in lower Manhattan's Civic Center district, as well as a lecture hall on the campus of Stony Brook University on Long Island, are also named after him.

 The Jacob K. Javits Gifted and Talented Students Education Act of 1988 was named in honor of Javits for his role in promoting gifted education.
-The United States Department of Education awards a number of Javits Fellowships to support graduate students in the humanities and social sciences.
+The United States Department of Education formerly awarded a number of Javits Fellowships to support graduate students in the humanities and social sciences until 2012.

 The National Institutes of Health awards the Senator Jacob Javits Award in Neuroscience to exceptionally talented researchers in neuroscience who have established themselves with groundbreaking research.
 A 1983 US Congressional Act established those awards in honor of Senator Javits as a longtime supporter of research into understanding neurological disorders and diseases.

-In his memory, NYU established the Jacob K. Javits Visiting Professorship in 2008.
+In his memory, New York University established the Jacob K. Javits Visiting Professorship in 2008.